 Withdrawal from all remaining courses not previously dropped during a term constitutes withdrawal from college and should not be confused with simply withdrawing from one of several courses in which a student may be enrolled.
-A student requesting withdrawal from college must secure clearance from the Vice President for Student Access and Success prior to receiving clearance from the Office of Admissions & Records.
 Withdrawal from college requires payment of all outstanding debts for tuition fees and/or fines.
 Official transcripts of Paris Junior College credits will not be issued for students with outstanding debts and/or college property.